sganz/rpn-calc/README.md

 - i18n integration for language, possibly numbers
 - Winston Logging and log rolling with winston extension
 - Sequelize to do user tracking or some such use of a database
-- ExpressJS to expose it as a service
+- Express to expose it as a rest service and related web interface
+- express-winston for logging to winston
+- express-promise-router for allowing routes to return promises (far off for this one)
+- Open Zipkin for distributed logging, supports express, run server as a docker container.
+Interesting
 - Phase 2 would be build a front end with multiple tools like Vue and React

 ---